 How to Introduce Multiculturalism in Your Classroom

-By beginning your global explorations with your preschoolers, activities focus on likenesses and differences, learning to get along with others and feeling good about themselves.
+This guide will give you multiple ideas for creating multicultural lesson plans for preschool.
+When beginning your global explorations with your preschoolers, activities tend to focus on likenesses and differences, learning to get along with others and feeling good about themselves.
 You can survey the families in your class for background and ethnic origins.
 These families can be asked to share traditions, customs, foods, music, language and artifacts with the class.
 Ways that families are the same and different can be explored and celebrated.

 - My Family Heritage

 - How to Host Week-long Preschool Culture Activities

 - Tapestry of Diversity: Multicultural Pre-K Art Ideas

 - Talking About Diversity with Preschool Children: Books to Share and Enjoy